Sviatoshyn: Dacha village

 The villa projects were created by the architects Alexander Krivosheiev and Alexander Khoinatsky.
 A lot of powerful, influential and rich people had villas there.
 In particular, Kyiv University professors, three Kyiv mayors, and businessmen (including members of the "sugar magnate" Tereshchenko family) owned villas in the area.

 The popularity of the villa area was high because of a pine grove, a pond, and a good transport infrastructure.
 In 1898, a narrow-gauge railway was laid from Kyiv.
 It was originally used as a horsecar tram line, but later steam tram-cars would also operate there.
 In 1901, the village was connected to an electricity network, and electric trams were launched on 1 May of that year.
 In 1902, the Kyiv-Kovel railway, which goes along the east edge of Sviatoshyn, was finished, and the Sviatoshyn Railway Station was opened.

 In 1911, one of Kyiv's oldest movie theatres, Ekran, was opened at the corner of Brest-Litovsky Highway and the 3rd Prosika.

+Machine factories of the Russo-Czech joint-stock company Filvert & Dedina.

+In 1911, the Filvert and Dedina factory was opened beside the railway station, for the production of agricultural machinery.

 Between the village and Syrets was Sviatoshyn Airfield, where the pilot Pyotr Nesterov introduced his famous aerobatics flights.

 In 1919, the village was included into the Kyiv City Council area.